geosolutions-it/MapStore2/docs/user-guide/widgets.md

 # Widgets
 *********

 In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) it is possible to create widgets from layers added to the map.
-Widgets are graphical elements such as charts, texts, tables and counters, useful to describe and visualize qualitatively and quantitatively layers data and provide the user with the opportunity to analyze the information more effectively.
+Widgets are components such as charts, texts, tables and counters, useful to describe and visualize qualitatively and quantitatively layers data and provide to the user the opportunity to analyze the information more effectively.

 ## Add a Widget